PrivacyHawk Logo

 Tech support scams typically begin with a phone call, email, or pop-up message claiming that your computer is at risk, infected, or in need of urgent repair.
 These fraudsters often impersonate reputable tech companies, convincing you that they have detected a non-existent problem with your device.
 The scam's endgame?
 To trick you into paying for unnecessary tech support services, to gain remote access to your computer, or to steal sensitive personal information.

-The tactics employed by scammers are diverse.
+Scammers employ diverse tactics.
 They might use technical jargon, fake error messages, or alarming pop-ups to create a sense of urgency.
 In some instances, they may claim to offer a refund for previous tech support services, using this as a ploy to get your bank account or credit card details.
 Real-life examples include calls from individuals claiming to be from well-known tech companies, asking for remote access to fix an issue, or demanding payment for services you never subscribed to.

 The Most Common Red Flags of Fraudulent or Scam Calls